MSD Animal Health Modern Slavery Statement 2025

 Collaboration

-During 2023, we collaborated with Pharmaceutical Supply Chain Initiative (PSCI) Human Rights and Labour sub-group.
+During 2025, we collaborated with Pharmaceutical Supply Chain Initiative’s (PSCI) Human Rights and Labour sub-group.
 PSCI is an industry collaboration that supports principles for responsible supply chain management for ethics, human rights, health and safety, environment, and related governance and management systems.

 We are a member of BSR’s Human Rights Working Group a global, cross industry network of businesses focused on human rights challenges.
-This working group helps companies around the world to implement the UN Guiding Principles on Business and Human Rights (UNGPs), by sharing knowledge and practical guidance.
+This working group helps companies around the world implement the UN Guiding Principles on Business and Human Rights (UNGPs) by sharing knowledge and practical guidance.

 Next Steps

-• Auditing select suppliers to verify conformance with our standards for human rights
+• Auditing selected suppliers to verify conformance with our standards for human rights.

 Consultation

-The preparation of this statement was performed in consultation with relevant internal stakeholders directly involved with the management of risks related to modern day slavery and human trafficking, including senior management representatives from Global Supplier Management, Legal, Ethics & Compliance and Office of Corporate Responsibility.
+The preparation of this statement was performed in consultation with relevant internal stakeholders directly involved with the management of risks related to modern day slavery and human trafficking, including representatives from Global Supplier Management, Legal, Ethics & Compliance Office, and Sustainability Strategy & Engagement.

 Other Relevant Information